b-l-u-e/gallery2/README.md

 3: After it's installed, click on Manage Jenkins again in the left navigation, and then go to Configure System.
 Find the Global Slack Notifier Settings section and add the following values:

   * Team Subdomain: <workspace name>
-  * ntegration Token Credential ID: Create a secret text credential using <token> as value
+  * Integration Token Credential ID: Create a secret text credential using <token> as value

 4: For each Project that you would like receive notifications for, choose Configure from the project's menu.